lvanan/consensus-analyzer/README.md

 # consensus-analyzer

-TODO: add a brief description of the tool.
 This repo contains code for analyzation consensus protocols.
+User provides set of consensus members/organizations, and for each organization the probability to accept transaction.
+One can take the probability from the historical data set.
+If there is not enough data, it's recommended to used beta distribution - http://varianceexplained.org/r/empirical_bayes_baseball/ As a consensus condition user provides a boolean formula.
+Each member of the formula represents name if the consensus member.
+Examples locate in resources.

+The tool converts formula to DNF form and displays it before the computation.
+Further, the tool defines the probability that members reach the consensus.
+The tool works in two options:
+* without backward transitions - just one round of confirmation
+* with backward transition.
+If some member rejects the transaction, then transaction will be sent for confirmation again to all members.
+The tool computes probability to reach the consensus for all possible combinations of backward transitions.

-In the output one can see the probability and expected number of messages for different combinations of backward transitions.
+In the output one gets the probability and expected number of messages for each model that corresponds to the unique combinations of backward transitions.
+A user chooses a proper combination of expected messages vs probability, and passes further the results file to consensus-scheduler.
+Also, tool creates a text representation of discrete-time Markov chain for each model.
+One can see the analyzation result in results/results.json, and dtmc models in results/models.

 ## Installation instructions